Chart Color Schemes

 Health performance in Kambalda - Coolgardie - Norseman is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Kambalda-Coolgardie-Norseman faces significant health challenges, with common health conditions prevalent across younger and older age cohorts.
-Approximately 59% of the total population (2800 people) have private health cover, compared to 62.3% in the rest of WA.
+Kambalda-Coolgardie-Norseman faces significant health challenges, with common health conditions prevalent among both younger and older age groups.
+Approximately 59% of its total population of 2,800 people have private health cover, compared to 62.3% across the rest of WA.

-The most common medical conditions are asthma and mental health issues, affecting 8.3% and 8.3% of residents respectively.
-67.6% of residents claim to be completely clear of medical ailments, compared to 74.9% in the rest of WA.
-14.0% of residents are aged 65 and over (668 people), higher than the 9.2% in the rest of WA.
-This is broadly in line with the general population's health profile.
+The most common medical conditions in the area are asthma and mental health issues, affecting 8.3% and 8.3% of residents respectively.
+However, 67.6% of residents claim to be completely clear of medical ailments, compared to 74.9% across the rest of WA.
+The area has 14.0% of its population aged 65 and over (668 people), which is higher than the 9.2% in the rest of WA.
+This aligns with the general population's health profile.

 Frequently Asked Questions - Health